remoteit/systemkit-service-spec/readme.md

 engineering force to provide support for one or another platform - __THE TAKE AWAY IS__ - In the end what matters is to have an OS efficient and developer friendly mechanics to manipulate a service._

->__This repo proposes to create a portable `SERVICE` definition that can be used by developers to implement their products on a range of platforms without worrying about the misunderstood genius on each of those.__
+>__This repo proposes to create a portable `SERVICE` definition that can be used by developers and businesses to implement their products on a range of platforms without worrying about the misunderstanding the genius on each of those.__

 - Use Case (A) - __code__
 	- `NewServiceFromSERVICE()`